philrz/super/docs/formats/README.md

 to land on the target system without having to fit into a predefined table, while also preserving its super-structure.

-This is precisely what Zed enables.
-A system layer above and outside the scope of the Zed data layer can decide how to adapt to the structural changes with or without administrative intervention.
+This is precisely what SuperDB enables.
+A system layer above and outside the scope of the data layer can decide how to adapt to the structural changes with or without administrative intervention.

-To this end, whether all the values must conform to a schema and how schemas are managed, revised, and enforced is all outside the scope of Zed;
+To this end, whether all the values must conform to a schema and how schemas are managed, revised, and enforced is all outside the scope of the super data model;
-rather, the Zed data model provides a flexible and rich foundation for schema interpretation and management.
+rather, the data model provides a flexible and rich foundation for schema interpretation and management.

 ### 2.2 Type Combinatorics